 Owyoung is Robinhood’s Vice President of Inclusion, Equity and Belonging, partnering with business leaders, employee resource groups and the people experience team.
 She’s also the founder of Breaking Glass Forums, where she develops strategies to accelerate more diverse leaders and inclusive organizations.
 A recognized diversity leader, Owyoung was named to Entrepreneur Magazine’s 100 Women of Impact in 2021.
 Owyoung serves on the Board of Directors for AbilityPath, a nonprofit dedicated to empowering people with special needs to achieve their full potential.

-Thank you to the book’s publisher for sending me an advance copy of the book.
+the book’s publisher for sending me an advance copy of the book.